DataDog/system-tests/.github/pull_request_template.md

 ## Reviewer checklist

 * [ ] [Relevant label](https://github.com/DataDog/system-tests/blob/main/docs/CI/labels.md) (`run-parametric-scenario`, `run-profiling-scenario`...) are presents
-* [ ] Any system-tests internal is modified, or if you have even a tiny doubt?
-Get a review from [R&P team](https://dd.enterprise.slack.com/archives/C025TJ4RZ8X)
+* [ ] No system-tests internal is modified.
+Otherwise, I have the approval from [R&P team](https://dd.enterprise.slack.com/archives/C025TJ4RZ8X)
 * [ ] CI is green, or failing jobs are not related to this change (and you are 100% sure about this statement)
 * [ ] A docker base image is modified?
     * [ ] the relevant `build-XXX-image` label is present